swcool/landing-page-theme/README.md

 img: ipad.png
 category: Services
 title: The service title
-description: The description of this service
 ---
+The description of this service
 ```

 ## Demo